pandaproject/panda/docs/ops.rst

 Systems Administration (Ops)
 ============================

 If you are an advanced user and you're going to run a PANDA server, you may want to know how it all works.
-This page lays out the users, services, and files that are part of the standard PANDA setup.
+This page lays out the users, services and files that are part of the standard PANDA setup.

-This might also be thought of as a guide to what you would need to change, in the event you need to run PANDA in a non-standard configuration.
+This might also be thought of as a guide to what you may need to change in the event you want to run PANDA in a non-standard configuration.

 Users
 =====